 A native of Macon, Georgia, Dr. C. Emmanuel Little is a multi-talented scholar, creative and family man.
 He’s a graduate of the University of Georgia (PhD, Higher Education – Dec.
 2018).
 He also holds degrees from Georgia College (B.A. in Mass Communications ’07, Masters in Public Administration 2010).
 He currently lives and works in central Georgia with his daughter and wonderful wife Crystal, who is also an educator.

-Outside of academia, Emmanuel also works as a voice over artist and podcaster.
-He also has been known to dabble in both poetry and rap music in his spare time as a creative outlet.
+Outside of academia, Emmanuel also thrives as a voice over artist (aka “MannyVoices“) and podcaster (via The No Wednesday Podcast).
+He also has been known to dabble in both poetry and rap music in his spare time as a creative outlet for his passions.
+As someone always interested in using his voice – whether to address issues of social justice or more creative means – Emmanuel understands and embraces the importance of being heard in multiple avenues.